michaelbrave/Mikes-StableDiffusionNotes/README.md

 ##### DPM++ 2M
 DPM++ 2M is a multi-step sampler based on the Diffusion Probabilistic Models (DPM++) solver.
 It is designed to perform better for large guidance scales and produces high-quality images in fewer steps compared to other samplers.
 The Karras version is also available, which produces similar results to the original DPM++ 2M sampler.
 DPM++ 2M is recommended for users who want to generate high-quality images with large guidance scales efficiently.

+#### Common Samplers / Equilibrium Samplers

+##### k_LMS
+The k-LMS Stable Diffusion technique involves a sequence of minute, stochastic increments that proceed along the gradient of the distribution, originating from a specific location within the parameter space.
+By adapting the step magnitude according to the curvature of the distribution, this method reduces sample variance.
+Consequently, it facilitates swifter and more efficient sampling in the direction of the desired distribution.

+##### DDIM
+The DDIM Stable Diffusion technique represents an advanced adaptation of the k-LMS Stable Diffusion algorithm, delivering superior sampling accuracy.
+By further reducing sample variance and bolstering convergence towards the target distribution, this method attains enhanced performance.
+This improvement is achieved through the incorporation of additional information regarding the distribution's curvature into the model.
+Distinct from alternative algorithms, DDIM necessitates a mere eight steps to generate exceptional imagery.

+##### k_euler_a and Heun
+Analogous to DDIM, the k_euler_a and Heun samplers exhibit remarkable speed and generate outstanding outcomes with a minimal number of steps.
+Nonetheless, these methods also considerably modify the generative style.
+To achieve the optimal result, it is advised to transfer a promising image discovered in k_euler and Heun samplers to DDIM, or vice versa, and iterate until the ideal outcome is obtained.

+##### k_dpm_2_a
+Regarded by numerous experts as surpassing its counterparts, the k_dpm_2_a sampler prioritizes quality over speed.
+Entailing a 30- to 80-step procedure, this sampler yields exceptional outcomes.
+Ideally, it is employed for meticulously refined prompts exhibiting minimal inaccuracies, and may not be the most suitable sampler for exploratory purposes.

 ### Community Models
 #### Fine Tuned